pololu/a-star-32u4-arduino-library/README.md

 ## Version history

+* 1.0.5 (2016-10-12): Fixed a bug that caused the buzzer's `isPlaying` method to malfunction sometimes when link time optimization is enabled.
-* 1.0.4 (2016 Apr 06): Fixed PrimeDemo and Keyboard examples so they can compile with the latest version of the Arduino IDE (1.6.8).
+* 1.0.4 (2016-04-06): Fixed PrimeDemo and Keyboard examples so they can compile with the latest version of the Arduino IDE (1.6.8).
-* 1.0.3 (2015 Sep 15): Fixed PrimeDemo example to display >4GB SD card capacity correctly.
+* 1.0.3 (2015-09-15): Fixed PrimeDemo example to display >4GB SD card capacity correctly.
-* 1.0.2 (2015 Aug 31): Renamed Demo example to PrimeDemo and updated comments in examples.
+* 1.0.2 (2015-08-31): Renamed Demo example to PrimeDemo and updated comments in examples.
-* 1.0.1 (2015 Aug 13): Corrected commented motor flip code in Motors example.
+* 1.0.1 (2015-08-13): Corrected commented motor flip code in Motors example.
-* 1.0.0 (2015 Aug 06): Original release, adapted from version 1.1.2 of AStar32U4Prime library in a-star repository.
+* 1.0.0 (2015-08-06): Original release, adapted from version 1.1.2 of AStar32U4Prime library in a-star repository.